Abhilash-Ponnachan/rust-study/readme.md

 Hello, world!
 ```

-By default it `cargo` will build for _debug_ mode, which means it has debug symbol files and is not optimized.
-When the project is ready for **release** we can build with the `--release` switch/option and this will do an optimized build for release environments.
-The comiplation/build time for **release** mode takes longer but the binary is optmized to execute faster.
+By default it `cargo` will build for _debug_ mode, which means it has debug symbol files and is not optimised.
+When the project is ready for **release** we can build with the `--release` switch/option and this will do an optimised build for release environments.
+The compilation/build time for **release** mode takes longer but the binary is optimised to execute faster.
 The **release** build would end up in the `./target/release` directory.

 ### Run with `cargo`
 We can _build_ and _run_ the project in a single command using `run` -